uidaholib/dds-student-workflow/content/3-metadata.md

 - Example value: `ARG-02-16-1993`

 ##### type
-- This field indicates what the material contains.
+- This field indicates what type of content the material contains.
-- Choose from:
+- Choose from the following options:
-    - `Text` Any typed or written material.
+    - `Text`: Any typed or written material.
-    - `Image;StillImage` Photographs, negatives, etc.
+    - `Image;StillImage`: Photographs, negatives, etc.
-    - `Image;MovingImage` Video.
+    - `Image;MovingImage`: Video.
-    - `Sound` Audio recording.
+    - `Sound`: Audio recording.
-- You may have multiple types per item, such as a newspaper clipping that contains an image and the related article.
-Separate multiple types with a semicolon.
+- You may only choose one value for the type field.
+If you encounter an item with multiple types of content, choose the option that describes the item best.
 - Example values: `Image;StillImage`; `Image;MovingImage`; `Text`; `Sound`

 ##### format original
-- This field specifies what the object was before digitization.
+- This field specifies the format of the physical object that was digitized.
 - There is no controlled vocabulary for this field.
+Choose a word or phrase that best describes the format, and try to be consistent across items in a single collection.
 - Example values: `black-and-white photograph, color photograph, article, scrapbook, newspaper clipping, magazine`

 ##### format
 - *required*
 - The digital format of the item.
-- This field lets the viewer know what format the uploaded material is, and what they can expect when requesting the item for either publication or personal use.
+- This field lets the viewer know what format the uploaded material is.
-- Choose from:
+- Choose from one of the following options:
     - Image: `image/jpeg`
     - Document: `application/pdf`
     - Audio: `audio/mp3`